Overview

 Review Intervals

-- First review: No later than 6 hours after the relevant time
+- First review: No later than six hours after the relevant time.

-- Second review: No later than 9 hours after the first review
+- Second review: No later than nine hours after the first review.

-If criteria aren't met, the suspect must be released, on bail or without charge.
+If these criteria are not met, the suspect should be released, either on bail or without conditions.

 Advising Clients